6 Reasons Moms Already Have the Core Characteristics of a Medical Assistant

 But did you know that your time as a mother may have already prepared you with the core characteristics of a medical assistant?
 While you thought all those months of stuffing diapers in a dispenser were just part of the work of motherhood, your experiences as a mom have been preparing you to pursue a career helping others as a medical assistant (MA).

-Being an MA is about more than job-specific skills that can be taught — like drawing blood or taking vital signs.
-MAs also need to have the right combination of people skills if they really want to succeed in their career.
-We’ve compiled a list of medical assistant attributes you probably already have as a mama!
+Being an MA is about more than just medical assistant duties that can be taught—like drawing blood or taking vital signs.
+Medical assistants also need to have the right combination of people skills if they really want to succeed in their career.
+We’ve compiled a list of medical assistant qualities you probably already have as a mama!
 Read on and prepare to turn those healthcare dreams into reality.

 1. Problem sensitivity

-Why this skill matters: The ability to tell that something is wrong — or that something is likely to go wrong — is key as a medical assistant.
-While MAs aren’t in charge of solving the problem (that’s the doctor’s job), they’re on the front lines of noticing abnormalities or patient discomfort.
+Why this skill matters for medical assistants: The ability to tell that something is wrong—or that something is likely to go wrong—is a key skill for medical assistants.
+While medical assistants aren’t solely in charge of solving the problem, they’re on the front lines of noticing abnormalities or patient discomfort.
 A medical assistant is often the first person in contact with a patient, which allows them a unique role in noticing what’s up.

 How parenting helps: You have a fine-tuned radar that helps keep your kiddos out of trouble.
-Even when they’re running around, pretending to be superheroes, and you notice that your son’s racecar collection is still lying out.
-You can spot issues like this from a mile away thanks to your mama radar, so you call a pause on cops and robbers and have your kiddos clean up a potentially hazardous mess.
+Even when they’re running around, pretending to be superheroes, you easily notice that your son’s race-car collection is still lying out.
+So you call a pause on the running and have your kiddos clean up a potentially hazardous mess.
 You’re no stranger to being alert and aware of potential issues—health or otherwise!

-Why this skill matters: Health problems can be scary, and a little empathy from healthcare workers goes a long way in making a patient feel cared for.
-It also helps you, the medical assistant, to be gentler and more kind-hearted as you administer an injection, draw blood or complete other potentially painful procedures.
+Why this skill matters for medical assistants: Health problems can be scary, and a little empathy from healthcare workers goes a long way in making a patient feel cared for.
+It also helps you, the medical assistant, to be gentler and more kindhearted as you administer an injection, draw blood or complete other potentially painful procedures.
 It’s invaluable for patients to know that someone hears them and understands.
 Your empathy can make a world of difference to them.

-How parenting helps: Bad dreams, stubbed toes, spilled milk — if there’s ever been a child-size problem, you’ve listened to it and talked through it.
+How parenting helps: Bad dreams, stubbed toes, spilled milk—if there’s ever been a child-size problem, you’ve listened to it and talked through it.
 Empathy develops naturally for mothers because they are constantly working through the everyday problems that crop up as little ones grow.
-Your listening skills are probably stellar by this point in the game — why not apply that to a career as an MA?
+As a mom, your listening skills are probably stellar by this point in the game—why not apply that to a career as a medical assistant.

-Why this skill matters: Medical assistants wear many hats.
+Why this skill matters for medical assistants: Medical assistants wear many hats.
 They administer injections, draw blood, order supplies and equipment, take vital signs, prepare exam rooms for patients, record patient medical history, schedule appointments and much more.
 The skill of multitasking helps MAs complete all their duties without breaking a sweat.

-How parenting helps: As a mom, you’re no stranger to a little chaos even when the doorbell and phone are simultaneously ringing, your toddler just chucked a handful of macaroni and cheese at the wall, and your other little ones are test driving their new pogo sticks right there in the kitchen.
+How parenting helps: As a mom, you’re no stranger to a little chaos even when the doorbell and phone are simultaneously ringing and your toddler just chucked a handful of macaroni and cheese at the wall.
 This may sound crazy to those without kids, but to you, it’s a typical Thursday afternoon.
-You’re a pro at managing several tasks at once and correctly prioritizing the most pressing— a skill that translates directly to a career as an MA.
+You’re a pro at managing several tasks at once and correctly prioritizing the most pressing—a skill that translates directly to a career as a medical assistant.

 4. Communication skills

-Why this skill matters: With all the interaction MAs have with patients, nurses and doctors, it’s important to be a good communicator and relay all the necessary details.
+Why this skill matters for medical assistants: With all the interaction MAs have with patients, nurses and doctors, it’s important to be a good communicator and relay all the necessary details.
 Letting patients know what’s about to happen, notifying a doctor or nurse if you notice something strange and providing great customer service as you schedule appointments goes a long way in making you a great medical assistant.

 How parenting helps: You rely on clear communication as a mom, from reminding your son what time to be home for curfew to telling your daughter exactly what she’s allowed to watch on TV.
 But your communication skills don’t end there.
 It’s also that deep conversation before bed and the chatter in the car during your family vacation.
 Your ability to clearly give instructions while sincerely listening to and caring for your kids will serve you well as a medical assistant.